UNINETTSigma2/documentation/jobs/managing_jobs.md

 When a job has finished, the output file `slurm-JobId.out` will contain some usage statistics from `sstat` and `sacct`.

-It is also possible to inspect completed and running jobs using the web based tools slurmbrowser described in [Queue System](queue_system.md).
+It is also possible to inspect completed and running jobs using the web based tools slurmbrowser described [here](submitting.md).

 ## Inspecting Job Queue

-Tools for inspecting the job queue are described in [Queue System](queue_system.md).
+Tools for inspecting the job queue are described [here](submitting.md).

 ## Controlling jobs